biblehong/8-Week-SQL-Challenge/Case Study #3 : Foodie-Fi.md

     <img src="https://github.com/user-attachments/assets/bf3509b3-abe4-4bec-a941-92a5354654cd" alt="Case Study #3: Foodie-Fi" width="380" height="130">

+    - As of Dec 31, 2020, we can see a more even distribution on the subscription plans but with an alarming high churn rate of 23.6%

 8. How many customers have upgraded to an annual plan in 2020?
     ```sql
     WITH annual_plan AS (